-As the MMA world awaits Diaz’s next move, here are some of the numbers that have come to define him:
+As the MMA world awaits word on Diaz’s next move, a look at some of the numbers that have accompanied him to this point:

-84: Seconds needed to knock out Oishi at UFC 53 on June 4, 2005.
-It remains the fastest stoppage victory of Diaz’s career.
+84: Seconds needed for Diaz to put away Oishi at UFC 53 on June 4, 2005.
+Having occurred more than 16 years ago, it still ranks as the fastest finish of his 38-fight career.

 495: Days spent by Diaz as undisputed Strikeforce welterweight champion.
 He laid claim to the promotion’s 170-pound title with a first-round technical knockout of Marius Zaromskis on Jan.
 30, 2010, successfully defended it on two occasions and then vacated it on June 9, 2011.

 3: Diaz wins over former UFC champions.
 In addition to his aforementioned conquests of Penn and Lawler, he cut down Frank Shamrock with second-round punches under the Strikeforce banner on April 11, 2009.

 .725: Cumulative winning percentage between the 10 men—Lawler, Condit, Parisyan, Georges St. Pierre, K.J.
 Noons, Sean Sherk, Joe Riggs, Diego Sanchez, Kuniyoshi Hironaka and Jeremy Jackson—who have defeated Diaz.
 They boast a combined record of 271-101-2.

 9: Promotions in which Diaz has registered at least one victory.
 He has gone 7-7 in the UFC, 6-0 in Strikeforce, 3-1 in EliteXC, 3-0 in the International Fighting Championship, 2-1 in Ultimate Athlete, 2-0 in Dream, 1-0 in Warriors Quest, 1-0 in the WEC and 1-0 in the International Cage Fighting Organization.